-Minors are a cohesive set of courses selected to compliment a major or to explore areas of interest unrelated to a major.
+Minors are a cohesive set of courses selected to complement a major or to explore areas of interest unrelated to a major.
 Students are not eligible to pursue minors in the same discipline as their majors.
 Completion of an approved application for a minor must be submitted to the office of the registrar before the deadline to apply for graduation.

-- Completion of 18 semester hours or more from a specific area of study, 9 of which must be upper level - No more than 12 transfer hours may be counted towards a minor - Completion of minor courses with at least a 2.5 GPA
+- Completion of 18 semester hours or more from a specific area of study, 9 of which must be upper level - No more than 12 transfer hours may be counted towards a minor - Completion of minor courses with at least a 2.0 GPA except for the Honors Minor which requires a 3.0 GPA